GAM-team/GAM/wiki/Users.md

 | isdisabled false | Non-Archived and Non-Suspended Users |

-When any of `isarchived [true]`, `issuspended [true]`, `isdisabled [true]` are specified, the options following options  can be used to further limit the users displayed.
+When any of `isarchived [true]`, `issuspended [true]`, `isdisabled [true]` are specified, the following options  can be used to further limit the users displayed.
 * `disabledafter <DateTime>` - Display users disabled on/after `<DateTime>`
 * `disabledbefore <DateTime>` - Display users disabled before `<DateTime>`